 For each line I first did a least squares fit of the pixel values as a function of x along the row.
 From high school math, the equation for a line is y = m⋅x + b where m is the line's slope and b its y-intercept.
-(The result, y, would represent the pixel value.)
-So the entire row is reduced to just two numbers.
+(The result, y, would represent the pixel's value, not its y coordinates.)
+With this the entire row is reduced to just two numbers.

 Next, the slopes and y-intercepts were themselves least squares fit to lines, two of them, as a function of y, that is, from top (y=0) to bottom, reducing the entire sky area down to just four numbers.
 In math-ese, m(y) = mm⋅y + bm and b(y) = mb⋅y + bb, so the four quantities the program determines are mm, bm, mb, and bb.

 Because the rate of left-to-right sky darkening is more or less the same across the sky, we expect the slope of the slopes (mm) to be a very small number near zero.
 Also, since the sky gets lighter as one goes from top to bottom, meaning the pixel values increase, we expect the slope of the fit to the y-intercepts (mb) to be positive.
 The y-intercept of the y-intercepts (bb) corresponds to the expected pixel value for the top-left-most pixel (at x,y=0,0) based on all the calculations.

 From the four quantities the pixel value for any point in the sky (any x,y) can be calculated: first, y is plugged into the fits for both the slope and y-intercept, m(y) and b(y), yielding the equation for the line for that row; second, the pixel's x is plugged into this to yield the pixel value at that point along that row.